DestinationsEurope

 I am tracking this since 2020 now, and below you can check the evolution of the average minimum salary in the EU for all countries and how much it has grown compared to the previous year.

-It’s worth nothing that 2024 will remain in history as the first year ever that the average minimum salary in the EU has passed the €1,000 per month mark.
-This is quite an impressive milestone!
+2024 became the year when the average minimum salary across the EU passed the €1,000 per month mark.
+This is an impressive milestone!
+But in 2025, growth remained steady, with a boost of around 9% compared to last year.

 However, all these numbers need to be taken with a grain of salt.
-Even though the lowest minimum salary (Bulgaria) is almost 7 times lower than the maximum minimum salary (Luxembourg), the cost of living in each country is also different and mostly keeping a similar ratio.
+Even though the lowest minimum salary (Bulgaria) is almost 5 times lower than the maximum minimum salary (Netherlands), the cost of living in each country is also different and mostly keeping a similar ratio.

 Why It’s Important to Know the Minimum Salaries Across the EU Countries